Ian-thedatamatador/Pandemic-Outbreak-Prediction-App/README.md

 # Pandemic Outbreak Prediction App
-This project involves a real-time Infectious Disease Analysis and Prediction App This project is a Streamlit app designed to analyze and predict infectious disease trends.
+This project involves a pandemic outbreak Prediction using the SIR model This project is a Streamlit app designed to analyze and predict infectious disease trends.